DrDonk/OC4VM/docs/spoof.md

 # Spoofing Virtual Apple Mac Model

 If you want to make the VM look like a specific Mac model the settings can be configued in the VMware VMX file.
-Currently the VMX file is configured as a 2020 iMac which is still supported for Tahoe.
+Currently the VMX file is configured as a 2018 Mac mini which is supported in Sequoia.

-*Note: It looks like iCloud and Apple AppStore is not working in Intel macOS VMs even with spoofing.*
+*Note: It iCloud and Apple AppStore can be problematic in Intel macOS VMs even with spoofing.*

+**It is important that you do not enable the commented out lines until after macOS has been installed as it can cause a failure during installation when the macOS installer thinks it is on a real Mac and tries to do firmware updates.**

 Supplied settings: